nss-evening-web-development/curriculum/src/data/curriculum/python/week-01/instructor-notes.md

     - The assignments are for when you're done with labs, or for personal learning time.
     - All labs for the rest of our time together should be completed before the section's group project.

-## Night 2: Finishing up Installations
+## Day 2: Finishing up Installations

 1. Start with Check-Ins
 1. They should all be done with installations tonight
 1. Send them off to work on installations/Labs
 1. Make sure to check in with students at the end of class to make sure everyone's complete with installations and to just check in on their learning as a group.

+    - Also tell them about the Study Group project for this week.
+They do not have to finish it, but have to get as much done as possible.

-## Night 3: Frontend Demo's and Group Slides
+## Day 3: Frontend Demo's and Group Slides

 1. Frontend Capstone Presentations
-1. If there's time, get them back in their groups to start creating slides for fundamamenal review next week.
+1. If there's time, get them back in their groups to start creating slides for fundammental review next week.